portiaove/lab-ex-profile/README.md

 - models/user.model.js (avatarURL property)
 - routes/auth.routes.js (storage middleware at profile)

-> When we send files at the request the form enctype must be `multipart/form-data`
+> When we send files in the request the form enctype must be `multipart/form-data`

 ### Iteration 4 | Login with Google